Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 ### Face Bones

 Face bones drive the bending and deformation of the face geometry.
-Each poseable face feature of your head typically requires at least one bone.
+Each poseable face feature of your Head typically requires at least one bone.
 Complex features, such as eyes and mouth, might require several bones to make certain poses possible.

 The rigging and skinning process depends on the character model and differs between tools and modelers.
-It's important to plan out the full range of facial poses your character requires to avoid additional adjustments to your head bones later.
+It's important to plan out the full range of facial poses your character requires to avoid additional adjustments to your Head bones later.

 The following instructions describe a basic process of [adding face bones](#adding-face-bones) and [skinning](#skinning-face-bones), or applying influences, to the reference model's **eyes** and **eyelids**.
 You can continue to apply this technique to the rest of the facial features that need articulation, such as the character's mouth, cheeks, and jaw.
 After adding your bones and applying influences, you can create [controls](#adding-controls) that can help make the next posing process more efficient.